Social Policy Association

 April 9, 2018 S-P-A-Administrator 0

-by Gerardo Arriaga 2018 marks the 21st anniversary of the first-of-its-kind Conditional Cash Transfer (CCT) program worldwide — a program that aims to alleviate poverty through human capital formation among people in extreme poverty.
-It […]
+by Gerardo Arriaga 2018 marks the 21st anniversary of the first-of-its-kind Conditional Cash Transfer (CCT) program worldwide — a program that aims to alleviate poverty […]

 How social scientists define and study poverty has changed greatly over the last 50 years.